spree/spree/guides/content/developer/deployment/deployment-service.md

     among all deployed versions of an application (like assets, configuration files, etc).

--   `/data/spree/shared/config/` - conatins several application
+-   `/data/spree/shared/config/` - contains several application
     specific configuration files including:
     -   `database.yml` - Automatically generated configuration file
         for Rails / ActiveRecord, contains all the details required to